July 19-21, 2019

 We recommend that therapists take the VCU “Principles of Play Therapy” (25 hours) workshop first as the foundation for all the other play therapy training.
 This foundation workshop is offered twice per year.
 After completing the “Principles of Play Therapy” workshop, you are welcome to take the other play therapy workshops in any order.
 Exceptions may be made if you have had previous workshops or classes that cover the principles of play therapy.

-All workshops are held at the VCU Professional Learning Classroom at the Chesterfield Technical Center (CTC at Hull), 13900 Hull Street in Midlothian, Virginia (Richmond area).
-There is ample free parking available on site.
+Workshops are held either at the VCU Professional Learning Classroom at the Chesterfield Technical Center (CTC at Hull), 13900 Hull Street in Midlothian, Virginia (Richmond area) or at ChildSavers, 200 N 22nd Street, Richmond, Virginia (Richmond City).
+There is ample free parking available at both locations.